PingTrip/Ansible_Cuckoo/readme.md

 `apt-get update & apt-get dist-upgrade`

-Now to build the Cuckoo environment:
+Installation of the Cuckoo environment is done with the following steps:

+Note: This proccess takes about ~6 minutes to complete.

 1. Clone this repository:
 `git clone https://github.com/PingTrip/Ansible_Cuckoo.git`